Getting Started

 This call currently doesn't spend gas because the function does not change the state of the contract.

-- Click the "transfer_ownership" button.
+• Click the "Call" button.
 The terminal then showcases the transaction hash indicating the contract's state alteration.
-Since we are altering the contract's state this typo of interaction is called an "invoke" and needs to be signed by the account that is calling the function.
+Since we are altering the contract's state this type of interaction is called an "invoke" and needs to be signed by the account that is calling the function.

 {